riscv/riscv-crypto/doc/vector/code-samples/README.md

 - aes-cbc-test.c - implements the AES-CBC with a 128 or 256 bit key using the
   Zvkns extension.
 The resulting program runs this implementation against NIST Known Answer Tests.
-- aes-gcm-test.c - implements the AES-GCM with a 128 or 256 bit key using Zvkns
+- aes-gcm-test.c - implements the AES-GCM with a 128 or 256 bit key using Zvkns,
-  and Zvbb extensions.
+  Zvkg, Zvbb, and Zvbc extensions.
 The resulting program runs this implementation against NIST Known Answer Tests.
 - zvbb-test.c - shows proper usage of instructions in the Zvbb extension.
 The resulting program generates a set of random verification data and applies the Zvbb routines to that.
+- zvbc-test.c - shows usage of the Zvbc extensions.
 - sm4-test.c - implements the SM4 block cypher using the Zvksed extension.
 The
   resulting program runs this implementation against test vectors defined in SM4 IETF draft (see [1]).